Dimitris-Klis/TimeyCells/SOURCE-CODE-DOCS.md

 Android AAR library that provides `FileProvider` functionality, enabling secure file sharing via the Android share sheet.
 Used by `PhotoManager.cs` when invoking the system share UI for timetable screenshots.

 ---

+## Prefabs Used
+Prefabs are reusable GameObjects in Unity — kind of like blueprints.
+In TimeyCells, prefabs are used for buttons, timetable elements, labels, and layout components.
+They help keep the UI consistent and make it easier to instantiate elements at runtime without rebuilding them manually.

+Each prefab listed here is used somewhere in the app — either in the main UI, editors, or features like photo sharing.

+### `Prefabs/UI Elements`
+Contains interactable UI Elements which have been configured specifically for the project.
+Use these, instead of Unity's defaults.

+#### Button
+A button prefab that's used instead of Unity's default button.

+**Notable Components**
+- `Button` — Handles user interaction with the prefab.
+- `TMP_Text` — Displays the button's text.
+- `Image` — The graphics of the button.

+#### Slider
+A slider prefab that's used instead of Unity's default slider.

+**Notable Components**
+- `Slider` — Handles user interaction with the prefab.
+- `Image` — Attached to multiple children.
+The graphics of the slider.

+#### TMP Dropdown
+A TextMesh Pro dropdown prefab that's used instead of Unity's default TMP_Dropdown.

+**Notable Components**
+- `TMP_Dropdown` — Handles user interaction with the prefab.
+- `Image` — Attached to multiple children.
+The graphics of the dropdown.
+- `TMP_Text` — Used in multiple children.
+Displays the currently selected item in the dropdown.
+- `ScrollRect` — handled by `TMP_Dropdown`.
+- `Scrollbar` — handled by `TMP_Dropdown`.
+Appears automatically when many items are available in the dropdown.
+- `Toggle` — Used in the dropdown items to handle item selection.

+#### TMP InputField
+A TextMesh Pro input field prefab that's used instead of Unity's default TMP_InputField.

+**Notable Components**
+- `TMP_InputField` — Handles user interaction with the prefab.
+- `Image` — The background of the input field.
+- `TMP_Text` — Used in multiple children.
+Displays the input field's text.
+- `InputFieldFixer` - Custom script that acts as a bridge between the input field and the text.
+This script fixes an issue, where a character that's not supposed to be seen is displayed in the input field.
+Also, this script makes the TMP_InputField's character limit functional for custom validators.

+**Toggle**
+A toggle prefab that's used instead of Unity's default toggle.

+**Notable Components**
+- `Toggle` — Handles user interaction with the prefab.
+- `Image` — Attached to multiple children.
+The graphics of the toggle.
+- `TMP_Text` — A label for the toggle.

+### `Prefabs`
+Apart from containing folders, the root also contains a couple prefabs that are mostly managed by scripts.

+#### Content (Button Variant)
+A variant of `Prefabs/UI Elements/Button`.
+Assigned to `TabPrefab` of `TableOfContents.cs`.

+#### Confirmation (Button Variant)
+A variant of `Prefabs/UI Elements/Button`.
+Assigned to `ButtonPrefab` of `ConfirmationManager.cs`.

+#### Day (Toggle Variant)
+A variant of `Prefabs/UI Elements/Toggle`.
+Used in **Cell Info Editor** and **Weekday Editor** Overlays.

+#### Palette Object
+Used by `PaletteDropdown.cs` to allow the user to select a theme of their choice for the app.

+**Notable Components**
+- `Toggle` — Handles user interaction with the prefab.
+- `PaletteObject` — Communicates with `PaletteDropdown.cs`.
+Called by `Toggle`.

+#### Color Editor
+Prefab managing color selection logic.
+By turning this into a prefab, we can use it in other projects.

+### `Prefabs/Timetable Elements`
+The prefabs related to the timetable.

+#### Timetable Cell
+Used by a variety of scripts and editors to display information relevant to the timetable.

+**Notable Components**
+- `TimetableCell` — Contains references to many UI Elements of the prefab.
+- `Button` — Handles user interaction with the prefab.

+#### Cell Info (Timetable Cell Variant)
+A variant of `Prefabs/Timetable Elements/Timetable Cell`.
+Mainly used by `TimetableGrid.cs`.
+Stores information about the timetable cell.

+**Notable Components**
+- `CellInfo` — Stores information about the timetable cell.

+#### WeekDay Object
+Assigned to `WeekDayPrefab` of
+`DayTimeManager.cs`.

+**Notable Components**
+- `WeekDayObject` — Contains references to the UI Elements of the prefab.
+- `Button` — Handles user interaction with the prefab.

+#### TimeIndex Object
+Assigned to `TimeIndexPrefab` of
+`DayTimeManager.cs`.

+**Notable Components**
+- `TimeIndexObject` — Contains references to the UI Elements of the prefab.
+- `Button` — Handles user interaction with the prefab.

+### `Prefabs/Timetable Elements/Drags`
+The prefabs here allow the user to swap columns and rows of the timetable.

+#### WeekDay DRAG
+Assigned to `VerticalDragPrefab` of `DragHandleManager.cs`.

+**Notable Components**
+- `WeekDayObject` — Contains references to the UI Elements of the prefab.
+- `Button` — Handles user interaction with the prefab.

+#### TimeIndex DRAG
+Assigned to `HorizontalDragPrefab` of `DragHandleManager.cs`.

+**Notable Components**
+- `TimeIndexObject` — Contains references to the UI Elements of the prefab.
+- `Button` — Handles user interaction with the prefab.

+### `Prefabs/Saving`

+#### Load Timetable (Button Variant)
+A variant of `Prefabs/UI Elements/Button`.
+Assigned to `TimetableButtonPrefab` of `SaveManager.cs`.

+**Notable Components**
+- `TimetableButton` — Contains references to the UI Elements of the prefab.

+### `Prefabs/Column Buttons`
+The buttons which add/remove columns from the timetable.

+#### Add Col (Button Variant)
+A variant of `Prefabs/UI Elements/Button`.
+Assigned to `AddColButtonPrefab` of `TimetableGrid.cs`.

+#### Remove Col (Button Variant)
+A variant of `Prefabs/UI Elements/Button`.
+Assigned to `RemoveColButtonPrefab` of `TimetableGrid.cs`.

+### `Prefabs/Row Buttons`
+The buttons which add/remove rows from the timetable.

+#### Add Row (Button Variant)
+A variant of `Prefabs/UI Elements/Button`.
+Assigned to `AddRowButtonPrefab` of `TimetableGrid.cs`.

+#### Remove Row (Button Variant)
+A variant of `Prefabs/UI Elements/Button`.
+Assigned to `RemoveRowButtonPrefab` of `TimetableGrid.cs`.

+### `Prefabs/PhotoPrefabs`
+#### CornerPiece
+A simple image component, meant for the edge of the timetable preview in the photo overlay.
+Assigned to `CornerPiecePrefab` of `PhotoManager.cs`.

+#### PhotoTimePrefab
+A simple label that can either represent a `WeekDay` or a `TimeIndex`.
+Assigned to `PhotoTimePrefab_` of `PhotoManager.cs`.

+#### PhotoTimetable Cell
+Very similar to the `Cell Info` prefab.
+Assigned to `CellPrefab` of `PhotoManager.cs`.

 ## Packages Used